 - A 4-year CD could help you diversify some of your savings/investments.

 Cons of a 4-year CD

-- A 4-year CD may be long-term for a CD at this point – especially if you open one now and APYs start increasing dramatically.
+- A 4-year CD may be long-term for a CD at this point, especially if you open one now and APYs start increasing.

-- If you need to make a withdrawal, generally, you’ll incur a penalty for that early withdrawal.
+- If you need to make an early withdrawal, you will incur a penalty.

 - A 4-year CD might not keep up with inflation over time, causing your money to lose purchasing power.

 The Federal Reserve has lowered interest rates to historic lows, and while rates are not expected to rise in the near future they are expected to increase longer-term.